basheer-dot-dev/glassmorphism-calculator/README.md

 Nothing Much.
 Just a calculator in JavaScript featuring Glassmorphism.
 A portfolio project.
-Check it out at projects.basheer.dev/glassmorphism-calculator/index.html
+Check it out at <a href="projects.basheer.dev/glassmorphism-calculator/index.html">My website</a>